 If you haven’t explored the idea of social media advertising – through sites such as Facebook, Twitter or any of the myriad social media sites that keep popping up, now might be a good time to look into its merits.
-Close to 64% of companies in a recent survey said they have dabbled in social media advertising.
+According to a survey, many companies said they have dabbled in social media advertising.
 As with all advertising and marketing, you need to identify your demographic, identify your company’s goals with its advertising, choose the most effective social media channel, and ultimately you need to measure the results.

 Regardless of whether you are a product or service provider or if you just want to bring in additional ad revenue social media advertising can be an effective tool in your marketing budget.

-Currently, Facebook is one of the largest social media networking sites with close to 400 million users.
+Currently, Facebook is still one of the largest social media networking sites.
 It stands to reason, if you advertise on Facebook, you have a good likelihood of reaching a targeted group of users – again, you need to know your demographic.

-The typical Facebook user spends close to 30 minutes a day on Facebook (but that figure is likely higher in many instances).
-There is a pay per click platform on the site but you need to target the ads to obtain maximum return on your investment.
+The typical Facebook user spends close to 20 minutes a day on Facebook.
+There is a pay per click platform on the site, but you need to target the ads to obtain maximum return on your investment.

 As an entrepreneur you should be looking at social media advertising – chose websites, blogs and other social platforms that closely relate to your business model.